saifeemustafaq/LearnerLibraryBeta/README.md

 | [Security](/Security)                                         | IT security is a set of cybersecurity strategies that prevents unauthorized access to organizational assets such as computers, networks, and data                                                                                                                                                                        |
 | [Serverless](/Serverless)                                     | Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers.                                                                                                                                                                                    |
 | [Web and Mobile Development](/Web_Mobile_Development)            | Web development refers to the ability to build beautiful, accessible, fast, and secure websites that work cross-browser, and for all of your users.                                                                                                                                                                     |

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License Summary

+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the LICENSE file.

+The sample code within this documentation is made available under the MIT-0 license.
+See the LICENSE-SAMPLECODE file.